randyqin/saponaws_cloudwatch_monitor_for_SAPhanaHA/README.md

 2. SSM agent

 # How to use
-1. CloudFomration Template
+CloudFomration Template （in cloudformation folder）
+Step1:
+  upload cloudformation template to your S3 (ZHY or BJS)
+Step2:
+  excute hanamonitor.yaml with related parameters

-2. AWS Cli scripts
+AWS Cli scripts(in develop)

 # Others